 - Use them in your yard to hold down tarps or other light materials so they don’t blow away in the wind.

 - Put them under your water heater to prevent damage in case of flooding.

 - Build your own backyard installations, like benches, firepits and waterfalls.

 Most of these reuse projects won’t require the bricks to be intact or in pristine condition.
-Another option for newer bricks is to donate them to a Habitat for Humanity ReStore.
-Each ReStore collects different types of materials, so you’ll want to call your local ReStore to verify whether bricks are accepted.
+For newer bricks, another option is to donate them to a Habitat for Humanity ReStore.
+Each store collects different types of materials, so be sure to call your local ReStore to verify whether they accept bricks.

-Unfortunately, bricks and other C&D materials aren’t going to be accepted in your curbside recycling program.
-For consumers with small quantities, a C&D recycler will be less likely to take your bricks unless you are willing to drop them off.
+You can be sure that bricks and other C&D materials won’t be accepted in your curbside recycling program.
+For you have a small quantity of bricks, a C&D recycler will be less likely to take your bricks — unless you are willing to drop them off.
 You can use Earth911’s or Recycle Nation’s recycling search tool to find a brick recycling location near you.

-Many people who have bricks to dispose will have used a contractor, and C&D recyclers will be more willing to accept materials from businesses in bulk.
-Many states maintain a list of C&D recyclers for contractors to use, as does CDRA.
+Many people who have bricks to dispose of will have used a contractor, and C&D recyclers will be more willing to accept materials from businesses in bulk.
+Many states maintain a list of C&D recyclers for contractors to use, as does Construction & Demolition Recycling Association.

-Once the brick is collected, there are a few options for recycling.
+A recycler has a few options for recycling the brick.
 It can be crushed into gravel-size pieces and used as ground cover for yards or as a substitute for mulch.
-Sioux City Brick in Iowa crushes bricks into powder, which can be used on baseball diamonds, running tracks or tennis courts.
-The Brick Industry Association also claims that most brick manufacturers use recycled content when making new bricks, which likely comes from recycling old bricks.
+Crushed into powder, it can be used on baseball diamonds, running tracks, or tennis courts.
+In some cases, crushed bricks can even go into making new bricks.

 Originally published on November 6, 2017, this article was updated in December 2022.